Cotton Push Higher into Wednesday’s Close

 The Seam showed 2,087 bales sold on Tuesday at an average of 68.17 cents/lb.
 The Cotlook A Index was down 10 points on 3/24 at 77.75 cents.
 ICE certified cotton stocks were up 975 on March 24, with the certified stocks level at 114,665 bales.
 The Adjusted World Price was raised by 2.72 cents to 54.22 cents/lb last Thursday.Don’t Miss a Day: From crude oil to coffee, sign up free for Barchart’s best-in-class commodity analysis.

-Dec 26 Cotton closed at 72.63, up 35 pointsOn the date of publication, Austin Schroeder did not have (either directly or indirectly) positions in any of the securities mentioned in this article.
+Dec 26 Cotton closed at 72.63, up 35 points, currently up 3 pointsOn the date of publication, Austin Schroeder did not have (either directly or indirectly) positions in any of the securities mentioned in this article.
 All information and data in this article is solely for informational purposes.
 For more information please view the Barchart Disclosure Policy here.

 More news from Barchart